nedimf/vmob/README.md

 # Vmob
-Vmob is CLI tool that cross compiles V written module for use in iOS/Android architectures trough C layer. <small>Android is still not supported, please refer to [support-android](https://github.com/nedimf/vmob/docs/support-android.md)</small>
+Vmob is CLI tool that cross compiles V written module for use in iOS/Android architectures through C layer. <small>Android is still not supported, please refer to [support-android](https://github.com/nedimf/vmob/docs/support-android.md)</small>

 ## About
-Vmob is used to cross compile originally written V modules(lib) into iOS compatible .a files.
+Vmob is used to cross-compile originally written V modules(lib) into iOS-compatible .a files.
 Static library can be compiled with ```enabled-bitcode```, unlike Rust.
-Please note that ```vmob``` is in really early stage of development.
+Please note that ```vmob``` is in a really early stage of development.

 ## How does it work?
-Vmob is pretty simple CLI app that works by translating V module to raw C code.
-C file is then cross compiled with ```gcc``` to supported architectures.
+Vmob is a pretty simple CLI app that works by translating the V module to raw C code.
+C file is then cross-compiled with ```gcc``` to supported architectures.

 Supported architectures:
 - iOS